X Close

 Dynamic microphone

 Ribbon mics have an inherent figure-8 pattern, (open front and rear) although this is often modified to produce more 'conventional' patterns.
-Because the impedance of the ribbon is extremely low (less than 1 Ohm), a transformer is used to raise the impedance and output voltage to a more usable level.
+Because the impedance of the ribbon is extremely low (less than 1 Ohm), a transformer is used to raise the impedance and output voltage to a usable level.
 The transformer is often in the same housing as the microphone.
 Because of relatively low output level (even after the transformer), a very quiet pre-amp is required.
 They have very low self noise, so pre-amp noise can easily exceed the microphone noise.

 www.lkmusic.co.nz/ribbonfix.htm